apache/celix/documents/intro/README.md

 ## Containers
 Apache Celix containers are executable which start a Celix framework and a preconfigured set of bundles.
-Although is perfectly possible to create a Celix framework in code, the benefit of a Celix container is that this can be easily created using the `add_celix_container` Celix CMake command.
+Although it is also possible to create and start a Celix framework in code, the benefit of a Celix container is that this can be done with a single `add_celix_container` Celix CMake command.

 ## C++ Support